 |USB Connection||No, but add designs with EverSewn Pro App.|

-The Sparrow X sewing and embroidery machine is produced by EverSewn, a company that prides itself on technologically-advanced sewing and embroidery machines.
+The Sparrow X2 sewing and embroidery machine is produced by EverSewn, a company that prides itself on technologically-advanced sewing and embroidery machines.
 Hence, the “next-generation” in the name.

-In terms of built-in features, you’ll find 100 embroidery patterns and 120 stitch options.
+You’ll find 100 embroidery patterns and 120 stitch options in terms of built-in features.
 The maximum embroidery area is 4.75″ x 7″, which is comparable to the Brother PE800’s size.

-As with comparably-priced embroidery machines, the Sparrow X features automatic needle threading and automatic tension adjustment.
+As with comparably-priced embroidery machines, the Sparrow X2 features automatic needle threading and automatic tension adjustment.